mrmello/fullstack-dev-assesment/README.md

 ----------

 This repository is intended to complete the task given in the original repo.
-The main technologies used to complete the task were:
+The main technology stack was:
- - React
+ - ReactJS
  - NodeJS
  - MongoDB

- Docker is used to build everything up :)
+ - Docker

 How to run
 ----------